-This course, undertaken in the final year of your Bachelor of Nutrition, provides you with a structured work placement experience to develop and apply knowledge, skills and competencies appropriate to professional nutrition practice.
-You will undertake supervised work experience of at least 75 hours with a relevant nutrition organisation.
-Throughout your work experience you will reflect on your learning plan and practice.
-At the completion of your placement you will be able to demonstrate evidence of your learning and contribution to the organisation, well developed professional judgement and behaviour that is ethical and professional.
-Subject to availability, placements may be located outside of the Sunshine Coast region.
+This course, undertaken in the final year of your Bachelor of Nutrition, provides you with a structured work integrated learning experience.
+You will develop and apply knowledge, skills and competencies appropriate to professional nutrition practice.
+You will undertake supervised work integrated learning of at least 75 hours with a pre-determined organisation.
+Throughout your practicum you will conduct a nutrition project and reflect on your learning and practice.
+At the completion of your placement you will need to demonstrate skills that meet the Nutrition Science Competencies for Australian Undergraduate Students, whilst incorporating ethical and professional behaviour.
+NUT304 is offered both in Session 4 and Semester 2.